Lyapunov exponents of the spectral cocycle for topological factors of bijective substitutions on two letters: Background

 \end{example} The pointwise $\textit{top Lyapunov exponent}$ of the spectral cocycle $\mathscr{C}_{\zeta}$, is defined for $\omega\in [0,1)$ as

-In the case of a constant length substitution, since the $q$-times map $x \to qx$ (mod 1) ($q\in\N, q\geq 2$) is an ergodic transformation for the Lebesgue measure (denoted by Leb), The Furstenberg-Kesten theorem implies that $\chi_{\zeta}^+(\omega)$ is almost everywhere constant, value we will denote by $\chi_\zeta^+$. \\
+By the Furstenberg-Kesten theorem, this is in fact a limit for almost every $\omega$.
+In the case of a constant length substitution, since the $q$-times map $x \to qx$ (mod 1) ($q\in\N, q\geq 2$) is an ergodic transformation for the Lebesgue measure (denoted by Leb), the Furstenberg-Kesten theorem implies that $\chi_{\zeta}^+(\omega)$ is almost everywhere constant, value we will denote by $\chi_\zeta^+$.
+A reference for general theory on cocycles is \cite{viana2014lectures}.